github/developer.github.com/content/guides/basics-of-authentication.md

 The Client Secret should not be shared!
 That includes checking the string into your repository.

-You can fill out every piece of information however you like, except the **Authorization callback URL**.
+**Authorization callback URL**.
 This is easily the most important piece to setting up your application.
 It's the callback URL that {{ site.data.variables.product.product_name }} returns the user to after successful authentication.